ciwemb/endosymbiosis/README.md

 ## Additional files

-All data files needed to repeat the analysis the can be fetched through following commands:
+All data files needed to repeat the analysis can be fetched through following commands:

 ```
 git clone https://github.com/ciwemb/endosymbiosis